 Little Houses - again straight seams.

-Flying Geese - learn the easy method "No Waste Flying Geese" wfabric.
-We will have two versions of this block in this quilt.
+Flying Geese - learn the easy method "No Waste Flying Geese" .

 Have Heart - Foundation Paper Piecing - my son is a beginner quilter and one of my pattern testers and while he found this a little more advanced, his block looks great!

-Courthouse Steps - simple clean, straight seams in this block that looks like a dumbbell.
+Courthouse Steps / Dumbbell- simple clean, straight seams in this easy block.

 Applique - while this might feel like a new skill to learn, I promise you we'll make it easy with fusible webbing.